kkazala/spfx-Panel/README.md

 ## Prerequisites

-SPFx 1.13 does not support local workbench.
+[SPFx 1.13+](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/release-1.13#deprecations-and-removed-items-in-this-release) does not support local workbench.
 To test this solution you must have a SharePoint site.

 ## Solution